name attributeThe name content

 A form control is disabled

-if its disabled
+if its disabled attribute is

-set, or if it is a descendant of a fieldset
+set, or if it is a descendant of a fieldset element

-whose disabled
+whose disabled attribute

 is set and is not a descendant of that

-element's first legend
+fieldset element's first legend element

 child, if any.

-A form control that is disabled must prevent any click
+A form control that is disabled must prevent any click events that are queued on the user interaction task

 source from being dispatched on the element.